farhanshahriyar/taskflow-client/README.md

-## TaskMaster: User Authentication & Task Management Dashboard
+## Taskflow: User Authentication & Task Management Dashboard

-TaskMaster is an advanced task management dashboard designed to enhance productivity and task tracking.
+Taskflow is an advanced task management dashboard designed to enhance productivity and task tracking.
 It features robust user authentication, including Google Sign-In, and an intuitive task management system.
 With a focus on ease of use, TaskMaster provides a streamlined experience for managing personal tasks, deadlines, and priorities.
 ## Features

 - **General Features**